talhaahussain/RESTful-spreadsheet/README.md

 python3 sc.py -r firebase
 ```

 The option selected depends on whether you intend to have data stored in an Sqlite database, or a Firebase Realtime Database.

-If using the latter option (Firebase), please ensure that you have a valid database name stored in an environment variable `FBASE`.
+Please note that you must set up your own Firebase Realtime Database and obtain your own unique link to use the latter option.
+You will also need to ensure that you have a valid database name stored in an environment variable `FBASE`.
 This can be done using the following

 ```
 export FBASE=<your database name here>